 Tazemetostat and Pembrolizumab in Treating Patients with Locally Advanced or Metastatic Urothelial Carcinoma

-This phase I / II trial studies the side effects and best dose of tazemetostat and how well it works when given together with pembrolizumab in treating patients with urothelial carcinoma that has spread to nearby tissue or lymph nodes or other places in the body.
+This phase I / II trial studies the side effects and best dose of tazemetostat and how well it works when given together with pembrolizumab in treating patients with urothelial carcinoma that has spread to nearby tissue or lymph nodes or other places in the body (locally advanced / metastatic).
 Tazemetostat may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Immunotherapy with monoclonal antibodies, such as pembrolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving tazemetostat and pembrolizumab may work better in treating patients with urothelial carcinoma compared to pembrolizumab without tazemetostat.

 Tazemetostat in Treating Patients with Metastatic or Unresectable Solid Tumors or B-Cell Lymphomas with Liver Dysfunction